dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 1. append the PID to the provided `cgroup.procs` file
    - This might end up being handled by [UseCgroupFD and CgroupFD](https://pkg.go.dev/syscall#SysProcAttr), which removes the need to provide a path to `cgroup.procs`
    - If this is required, the pid can be found in `/proc/self/stat` before mounting a new proc filesystem
+1. create a new directory to mount a new proc filesystem such as `/tmp/proc-<uuid>`
 1. mount a new proc filesystem to limit the process's view of the host's processes
 1. execute the provided `command` and `arguments` using [exec.Cmd](https://pkg.go.dev/os/exec#Cmd), which forks and executes the command
    - This means that `jobExecutorPath` is PID 1, while the user's command is a child process of `jobExecutorPath`